List of Bluey characters: Chilli Heeler

 Chilli Heeler (née Cattle) is a Red Heeler who is the mother of Bluey and Bingo, and the wife of Bandit.
 While she fully partakes in her daughters' games, Chilli is much more level-headed and acts as a balance to the chaos.
 However, she can join in with the chaos when she sees fit.
 When not playing games, Chilli is depicted as a caring and comforting mother who wants the best for her daughters.
 While raising Bluey, Chilli, seeing Wendy's daughter Judo being the first to get sit up by herself, initially set herself the goal to get Bluey to walk before Judo could, but she failed, causing her to believe that she was a bad mother.
 However, she was told by Coco's mum, Bella, that she was doing good nonetheless.
-Ultimately, Bluey learned to walk when trying to hug Chilli.
+Ultimately, Bluey learned to walk in the kitchen when trying to hug Chilli.
+She enjoys playing field hockey with Trixie.
+She frequented Mount Coot-Tha with Frisky as teenagers, saying that she went there to "think".
 It is implied that Chilli has suffered a miscarriage in her past, and that her mum had died before the events of the series.
 She is voiced by Melanie Zanetti.

 Extended Heeler and Cattle family

 Muffin Heeler

 Muffin Cupcake Heeler is a White Heeler who is the secondary protagonist of the series, who is Stripe and Trixie's daughter, Socks' older sister and one of Bluey and Bingo's cousins.
 Muffin, who is three-years-old (later four), is a very energetic and loud child who can sometimes be selfish, bratty, and tantrum-prone, but is cute and has a good heart deep down.
-She is known to have a protracted phonological development where she struggles to pronounce the "L" and "R" sounds (e.g. "It was a vewociwaptor").
+She is known to have a protracted phonological development where she struggles to pronounce the "L" and "R" sounds (e.g. "It was a vewociwaptow").